blocky/attestation-service-examples/time/README.md

-# Time - Getting Wall Time
+# Accessing Wall Clock Time

 This example shows you how to use the Blocky Attestation Service (Blocky AS) to attest simple function call that gets the current wall clock time.